ljr-cau/Y2H-in-frame-seq/README.md

 ## Usage

-Current version can not automatically make the plots as shown in paper.
-**Thus, We highly recommend you to choose other tools, such as Y2H-SCORES.**
+Either single-end or paired-end sequence data can be used and only the Read_1 is needed.

 ### Step 1 : Trimming of the vector sequence
 ```
 $ cutadapt -g CCATGGAGGCCAGTGAATTCGGCACGAGG -m 10 -o output.cutadapt.fastq clean.fastq
 ```

-**“CCATGGAGGCCAGTGAATTCGGCACGAGG”** is our vector sequence, you should change the sequence to your vector
+“CCATGGAGGCCAGTGAATTCGGCACGAGG” is our vector sequence, you should change the sequence according your vector.

 ### Step 2 : Mapping the trimmed reads to CDS file
 ```